tonycsoka/curre/README.md

 - **JSON-driven workflows**: Define steps, parameters, and scripts in a simple JSON file.
 - **Interactive parameter input**: Edit parameters in the TUI before running each step.
-- **Sequential execution**: Steps unlock only after the previous step succeeds (or is bypassed).
+- **Sequential execution**: Steps unlock only after the previous step succeeds (or is skipped).
-- **Session persistence**: Sessions auto-save and are directory-aware.
-Resume where you left off.
+- **Session persistence**: Auto-saved, directory-aware sessions with unique datetime-based names.
+Resume or switch between sessions.
 - **Live output**: Stream stdout/stderr from scripts in real-time.
-- **Bypass support**: If a step fails, manually bypass it with confirmation to unlock the next step.
-- **Run once per session**: Mark steps that should only execute once per session.
+- **Markdown output**: Steps can render their output as styled markdown via glamour.
+- **Run-type indicators**: Steps show icons indicating whether they're repeatable (↻) or run-once (⊘).
+- **Step info pane**: Shows description and last run time for the selected step.

 ## Installation